-- 1. Meals are served in the multi-purpose room.
+- Meals are served in the multi-purpose room.
 If you would like a small portion or do not want an item, please tell the server.
 Students are expected to eat their meals.
 No trading, giving, or sharing of food allowed. - 2.
-Please walk to and from the cafeteria.
-Stand in line quietly and wait your turn. - 3.
-Seats are not to be saved.
-Sit in the first available seat in your assigned section.
-Excluding another student from sitting next to you is unacceptable. - 4.
+Please walk to and from the cafeteria. - 3.
+Students will have assigned seats and expected to remain in their seats until dismissed. - 4.
 Students must wait to be excused from the table by the cafeteria supervisor. - 5.
 Please leave your area clean.
 You are responsible for the condition of your table and must place garbage in the correct container, neatly stack your tray, and leave your eating area neat and clean.
 Any leftover milk is to be poured into the "milk bucket" that is provided. - 6.
-If food or drink is spilled, please report the spill immediately to the cafeteria supervisor. - 7.
+If food or drink is spilled, please report the spill immediately to the cafeteria supervisor by raising your hand. - 7.
 All food and beverages are to be eaten before leaving the table.
-Food is not allowed outside the multipurpose room.

-8. Students must stay on school grounds during lunch.

-9. When outdoors, students should stay clear of doors or classroom windows where classes are in session and enter the office area only to conduct school business.
+Food is not allowed outside the multipurpose room. - 8.
+Students must stay on school grounds during lunch. - 9.
+When outdoors, students should stay clear of doors or classroom windows where classes are in session and enter the office area only to conduct school business.